Vegan Lemon Drizzle Loaf Cake

 Yes, this cake freezes very nicely.
 Just pop the whole thing or individual slices into an airtight container and freeze for up to 2 months.
 When you’re ready to defrost it, transfer it to a wire rack and let it sit at room temperature for a few hours until it’s completely thawed all the way through.
 I do not recommend refreezing.

-I hope you like this recipe!
+I hope you like this vegan lemon drizzle loaf!
 If you make it at home yourself, please let me know how it goes by leaving a rating and/or comment below.
 Happy baking! xo

 Classic lemon drizzle loaf cake made without eggs or dairy.